-As of June 30, 2017, our cash equivalents and short term investments were \$112.7 million, of which \$1.9 million was held by our Russian subsidiary designated solely for use in its operations including \$0.1 million of restricted cash.
+As of September 30, 2017, our cash, cash equivalents, Short-term deposits and Short-term investments were \$104.4 million, of which \$1.7 million was held by our Russian subsidiary designated solely for use in its operations including \$0.1 million of restricted cash.
 Our Russian subsidiary cash is consolidated for financial reporting purposes.

-In addition to our existing cash equivalents and short term investments, we receive research and development funding pursuant to our research grants and collaboration agreements.
+In addition to our existing cash equivalents and Short-term investments, we receive research and development funding pursuant to our research grants and collaboration agreements.
 In November 2016, we received written notice from Sanofi that Sanofi had elected to terminate in its entirety the Sanofi Agreement.
 The termination of the Sanofi Agreement was effective on May 8, 2017.
 Currently, funding from research grants and payments under our remaining collaboration agreements represent our only source of committed external funds.